 In Part 2 of my blog series on Reflection and Goal Setting, I examine the Six Considerations for Xponents as we prepare to leap into the New Year by remembering the best of who we are, what we have learned, and what we are hearing from others.
+Use these six considerations as a strategic planning template, as you prepare for the next stage.
 Next week in Part 3, I will explore what we will bring with us into the New Year and the goals that will support our ongoing growth and evolution.

 - Your Product/Service – At Xponents we can’t afford to rest on our laurels.
 We will continue to develop our products based on what our customers need.
 We determine customer s’ needs by listening to them and looking at consistent themes we see across various industries and groups.
 There is clearly a call for more virtual programs to minimize travel expense.
 Watch for announcements in the first quarter on which programs we have migrated onto a virtual platform.
 You will also hear us talking more about The Power of Why; Bringing Vision, Values, Purpose, and Mission to Work.

 - Your Customer – Customers are laser focused on minimizing cost while maximizing learning opportunities.
 Requests for virtual programs are on the rise.
 At Xponents we continue to look for ways to deliver virtually when it makes sense through the use of blogs, web conferencing, and other means.
 We will also stay focused on ways to harness the rich knowledge and experience of the baby boomers and provide solutions to support developing future leaders.
 The window of opportunity to address the leadership gap that the retiring baby boomers will create in the next several years is now.
 I also see opportunities to enhance communication and coaching skills in managers to improve engagement, reduce turnover, and drive performance.
 Many experienced managers today seem to be struggling to identify what is important to their team.
 Teaching managers how to coach individual values is a huge opportunity that will dramatically impact results.